billmclean/Julia_Lessons/markdown/lesson01.md

 with $1\le m<2$.
 A standard known as
-[IEEE 754](https://en.wikipedia.org/wiki/IEEE_754) defines the binary format for 64-bit floating-point numbers: first is the sign bit ($0$ for positive and $1$ for negative), next are the 11 bits for storing the exponent, and finally the 52 bits for storing the mantissa.
+[IEEE 754](https://en.wikipedia.org/wiki/IEEE_754) defines the binary format for 64-bit floating-point numbers: first is the sign bit ($0$ for positive and $1$ for negative), next are 11 bits for storing the exponent $e$, and finally 52 bits for storing the mantissa $m$.
 A *machine number* is one that can be represented exactly in this format.

 The function `floatmax` and `floatmin` return the largest and smallest